spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

   <br />

     - `ECR_IMAGE_REGISTRY`: The IP address or domain name of the public OCI registry for images.
-    - `ECR_IMAGE_BASE`: The namespace or repository name that hosts the Palette images.
+    - `ECR_IMAGE_BASE`: The namespace or repository name that hosts the VerteX images.
     - `ECR_IMAGE_REGISTRY_REGION`: The AWS region where the ECR registry is located.
-    - `ECR_PACK_BASE`: The namespace or repository name that hosts the Palette Packs.
+    - `ECR_PACK_BASE`: The namespace or repository name that hosts the VerteX Packs.
     - `ECR_PACK_REGISTRY`: The IP address or domain name of the OCI registry.
     - `ECR_PACK_REGISTRY_REGION`: The AWS region where the ECR registry is located.